 What Secret Network crypto aims to address

-But erhmm there is one little problem with this mechanism.
-As an individual I don’t want to have to reveal everything that I do.
+But erm there is one little problem with this mechanism.
+As an individual, I don’t want to have to reveal everything that I do.

 Transactions on blockchains are pseudonymous.
 But the moment anyone connects my identity to a string of numbers that’s it.
 FINITO!
 They can now see my whole transaction history.

-Imagine if I went into a Starbucks to buy a Coffee but now these guys could suddenly know everything about every single transactions I have ever made on the blockchain.
+Imagine if I went into a Starbucks to buy a Coffee but now these guys could suddenly know everything about every single transaction I have ever made on the blockchain.

 It’s not as if we are not used to sharing our data.